Ingrid-0906/PUP/README.md

   > ['Dairy, Cheese & Eggs','Yogurt']

 ## Requirement
-RAM must be > 4GB
+RAM must be > 4GB<br>
+Depending on the memmory it takes ~40 minutes to load the model